rfgplk/bbench/README.md

 ### a lightweight Linux performance event benchmarking library
 </div>

-bbench is a lightweight, intuitive, and logical benchmarking library.
+bbench is a *lightweight*, **intuitive**, and ***logical*** benchmarking library, written in C++20.

-The goal of this library is to provide simplistic yet useful functions for timing and profiling performance critical code.
+The goal of this library is to provide simplistic yet useful functions for *timing and profiling* performance **critical** code.
 The library uses specific performance monitoring facilities (via the kernel) to extract all the relevant information you would ever need without being overbearing.
-Most bbench code is evaluated and instantiated at compile time, meaning this is practically the lightest (and smallest) possible implementation of benchmarking functionality.
+Most bbench code is evaluated and instantiated at compile time, meaning this is practically the *lightest (and smallest) possible implementation* of benchmarking functionality.
 Has minimal (almost non-existent) runtime overhead.
 It can be used either as a library or a compiled binary (in case you would like to benchmark precompiled code).

 To compile from source run `ninja bbench` or `ninja btime`.